 Kuida-Osumi then introduced the procession of living former incarcerees representing the War Relocation Authority centers and other incarceration camps operated by the Department of Justice and other government branches.

-As Abe played the shakuhachi, each representative was escorted by a banner-bearing member of Girl Scout Troop 12135 of the Nishi Hongwanji Buddhist Temple, Boy Scout Troop 242 of the Christ Lutheran Church, Boy Scout Troop 764 of the Venice Japanese Community Center or Boy Scout Troop 361 and Girl Scout Troop 1521 of the Evergreen Baptist Church of Los Angeles.
+As Abe played the shakuhachi, each representative was escorted by a banner-bearing member of Girl Scout Troop 12135 of the Nishi Hongwanji Buddhist Temple, Boy Scout Troop 242 of the Christ Lutheran Church, Boy Scout Troop 764 of the Venice Japanese Community Center, Boy Scout Troop 361 and Girl Scout Troop 1521 of the Evergreen Baptist Church of Los Angeles.

 Kuida-Osumi and Osumi alternated announcing each representative and the number of people incarcerated at their camp.
 In order of appearance, they were: